Strict Muscle-Up Progressions: Good ‘Cheats’ & ‘Negatives’

 The ability to execute a strict muscle-up is by no means a simple task.
 It requires flexibility as well as a great amount of strength in both your ability to pull and your ability to press out of a very deep ring dip.
-If you aren’t quite to your goal of achieving a strict muscle-up, this is the blog for you!
+It also requires quite a bit of body awareness and control.

 Next make sure you are confident with your dipping skills.
 You should be confident stringing 5-7 strict ring dips together at a time.
 However, a strict muscle-up will at times put you in a deeper dip position than a regular ring dip and therefore make sure you have practiced dipping in such a position.

-Negative Muscle-up Progression
+Negative Muscle-up Progression to Build Strength

 You can choose to use high rings and have a box to assist you to the top, or utilize a set of lower rings and make them high enough so your feet don’t slide across the ground as you work through this movement.

 Next you will perform a negative ring dip.
 Slowly lower yourself to the bottom of your deep dip position.
 This should be slow and controlled with at least a 3-5 second count from the top of your dip to the bottom of your dip.
 Once you are in the deep dip position, hold for a second or two before working through the transition.

 Ok, here’s the tricky part – the transition.
 Many people will have a hard time during this phase of the muscle-up progression at first.
 It takes a lot of control but mastering this piece will bring everything together.
 After your dip, you will keep your thumbs tucked nice and close to your chest.
 Start to slowly let your body slide back and out of that dip position.
 As you do so the big fight will be keeping the rings close to your chest and your elbows in a tight bent position.